Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Experiments

 \subsection{Model Settings}

-\textbf{Machine Translation.} We compare our method with previous competitive systems: (1) Transformer~\cite{vaswani2017attention}: first proposes a new encoder-decoder architecture based solely on attention mechanisms; (2) Transformer-Rela: only replaces sinusoidal (absolute) positional embedding with a relative one; (3) Transformer-Small: only decreases the number of encoder layers and decoder layers to 4, 4 respectively; (4) Transformer-Deep: only increases the number of encoder layers to 8; (5) Bow~\cite{raunak2019compositionality}: uses bag-of-words pre-training to improve the representation of the encoder upmost layer; (6) SeqMix~\cite{guo2020sequence}: synthesizes examples to encourage compositional behavior; (7) Dangle~\cite{zheng2021disentangled}: adaptively re-encodes (at each time step) the source input to disentangle the representation of the encoder upmost layer;\footnote{We use the same variant reported by~\cite{zheng2021disentangled} (i.e., Dangle-EncDec (abs)) with sinusoidal (absolute) positional embedding.} (8) Proto-Transformer~\cite{yin2022categorizing}: integrates prototypes of token representations over the training set into the source encoding to achieve the goal of categorization.
+\textbf{Machine Translation.} We compare our method with previous competitive systems: (1) Transformer~\cite{vaswani2017attention}: first proposes a new encoder-decoder architecture based solely on attention mechanisms; (2) Transformer-Rela: only replaces sinusoidal (absolute) positional embedding with a relative one; (3) Transformer-Small: only decreases the number of encoder layers and decoder layers to 4, 4 respectively; (4) Transformer-Deep: only increases the number of encoder layers to 8; (5) Bow~\cite{raunak2019compositionality}: uses bag-of-words pre-training to improve the representation of the encoder upmost layer; (6) SeqMix~\cite{guo2020sequence}: synthesizes examples to encourage compositional behavior; (7) Dangle~\cite{zheng2021disentangled}: adaptively re-encodes (at each time step) the source input to disentangle the representation of the encoder upmost layer;\footnote{We use the same variant reported by~\citet{zheng2021disentangled} (i.e., Dangle-EncDec (abs)) with sinusoidal (absolute) positional embedding.} (8) Proto-Transformer~\cite{yin2022categorizing}: integrates prototypes of token representations over the training set into the source encoding to achieve the goal of categorization; (9) Transformer+CReg~\cite{yin2023consistency}: promotes representation consistency across samples and prediction consistency for a single sample; (10) $~$R-Dangle$_{\mathrm{sep}}$~\cite{zheng2022real}: disentangles their representations and only re-encode keys periodically, at some interval; (11) DLCL~\cite{wang2019learning}: proposes an approach based on dynamic linear combination of layers (DLCL), and is one of the very popular EnocderFusion work.
 Our method is built on top of (1)-(4), i.e., \textsc{CompoSition}, \textsc{CompoSition}-Rela, \textsc{CompoSition}-Small and \textsc{CompoSition}-Deep.
+We also provide reasons for experiments on CoGnition without language models (see Appendix~\ref{sec:reclm}).